DevineniSirisha/MSACSDegreePlan/README.md

 # MSACS Degree Plan with 2 pre-requisites (Team 01)

 Our degree plan application is designed for use by students who are required to enroll and complete two pre-requisite classes in order to earn their MSACS degree.
+Students following the MSACS + 2 pre-requisites degree plan must complete two pre-requisite classes, Network Fundamentals (44-356) and Database (44-460), with a satisfactory grade along with eleven degree-specific classes.

 ## Language implemented